nkohari/forge/README.md

 - [Unbinding and Rebinding](#unbinding-and-rebinding)
 - [License](#license)

+## New in 0.10.1

+Forge now properly supports ES6/TypeScript classes.

 ## New in 0.10.0

 CoffeeScript 1.9.x made a change to the way variables are named, which confuses the secret voodoo